 - Be a current U.K. resident with a U.K. residential home address

-- Hold a valid driving license from the U.K., EU/EEA, U.S. or one of the following countries: Andorra, Australia, Barbados, BVI, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe
+- Hold a valid driving license from the U.K., EU/EEA, the U.S. or one of the following countries: Andorra, Australia, Barbados, BVI, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland, and Zimbabwe

 - Have held a full valid driving license for a minimum of 12 months (or 36 months, if you’re under 25)